alberto-lazari/polyglot/readme.md

 In the parts specified by a comment `*language* code` you can put any kind of code in the *language* and, when invoked with that language, only that code will be executed.

 A simple test script is given, to run the polyglot script in all the supported languages.
+Oh and that script is polyglot too.